 Now that you’ve watched the video above, do the following steps:

-Play through each lick several times until you are comfortable with it.
+- Play through the guitar licks several times until you are comfortable with it.

-- Read the section below called “How To Use Creative Guitar Phrasing To Make These (And Any) Guitar Licks Sound Badass” to learn how you can make these licks sound totally killer.
+- Read the section below called “How To Use Creative Guitar Phrasing To Make These (And Any) Guitar Licks Sound Badass” to learn how you can make these lead guitar licks sound totally killer.

-Exotic Guitar Lick#1: This guitar lick is an arpeggio, based on the Lydian mode (don't worry if you are unfamiliar with modes - the lick is very simple to play and apply).
-The exotic sound of this lick comes from emphasizing the raised 4th note in the Lydian mode (circled in the tablature to the right) by bending it up to the 5th note in the scale.
+Play Exotic Guitar Licks Example #1: This guitar lick is an arpeggio, based on the Lydian mode (don't worry if you are unfamiliar with modes - the lick is very simple to play and apply).
+The exotic sound of lead guitar licks like this comes from emphasizing the raised 4th note in the Lydian mode (circled in the tablature to the right) by bending it up to the 5th note in the scale.
 This creates unexpected tension and dissonance that sounds very exotic.